DipesThapa/safebrowse-ai/docs/STORE_LISTING.md

 Use this content for the Chrome Web Store listing.
 Replace screenshots with real PNGs before submission.

 ## Title
-Safeguard (SafeBrowse AI)
+Safeguard (SafeBrowse AI) — CyberHeroez CIC

 ## Short Description
-Privacy-first web safety.
+Privacy-first web safety from CyberHeroez CIC.
 Block adult sites, blur risky media, lock overrides behind a PIN, and send HTTPS-only alerts — all on-device.

 ## Full Description
 Safeguard helps families and schools reduce exposure to harmful content.
 It blocks adult sites, enforces SafeSearch on Google/Bing, and can blur images/videos on the page using on‑device heuristics.
 No data leaves your device.